Little Rock Zoo: Exhibits

-On the Overlook Trail, the maned wolf, Somali wild ass, red river hog, grey crowned crane, Kirk's dik-dik, yellow-backed duiker, giant anteater, white-handed gibbon, siamang, Abyssinian ground hornbill and secretarybird can be seen.
+On the Overlook Trail, the maned wolves, Chacoan peccaries, red river hogs, Indian peafowl, Kirk's dik-dik, yellow-backed duiker, giant anteater, white-handed gibbon, siamang, Greater Kudu, Abyssinian ground hornbill and secretarybird can be seen.

 Conservation

 The Little Rock Zoo participates in the AZA Species Survival Plan (SSP), and has contributed to the survival of many threatened and endangered species.